 If you're planning to undertake a postgraduate course and are from outside the European Economic Area you may need an ATAS certificate.
 Please note that from 6 July 2018 the ATAS condition will apply to courses with a duration of less than six months alongside courses over six months.

-The Academic Technology Approval Scheme (ATAS) applies to all students from outside the European Economic Area (EEA) who plan to undertake postgraduate study in certain subject areas.
-Your course will have a Joint Academic Coding System (JACS) code which you will need to be able to identify if you require ATAS clearance, which is demonstrated through an ATAS certificate.
-Please check carefully to see whether your subject area is included.
+The CAH3 code visible on your offer letter which you will need to be able to identify if you require ATAS clearance, which is demonstrated through an ATAS certificate.
+Please check your offer letter carefully to see whether your subject area is included.

 If you're joining an undergraduate programme with integrated Masters you may also need ATAS clearance.
-If you're not sure, please contact the school where you will be studying for clarification.
+If you're not sure, please contact the School where you will be studying for clarification.

 You must also obtain an ATAS certificate before you begin you studies if you are a non-EEA national with any type of immigration permission other than Tier 4.

-If you require an ATAS certificate do not make an immigration application before you have your ATAS certificate has been issued to you, as your application will be refused.
+If your course of study require an ATAS certificate, do not make your Tier 4 application before your ATAS certificate has been issued to you, as your application will be refused.